p3lli/Tweets-to-CSV/README.md

 virtualenv --python=/path/to/python2 env-twi
 ```

+Execute `which python2` to obtain `/path/to/python2`.

-Now, activate the virtual environment:
+Now, activate the virtual environment inside the project directory:
 ```
 source env-twi/bin/activate
 ```